sebastian-mutz/fsml/paper/paper.md

 # Examples

-The examples below demonstrate the use of FSML interfaces, using double precision (dp):
+The examples below demonstrate the use of zFSML interfaces, using double precision (dp):

 * statistical distribution functions:
 ```fortran